Constitution of Georgia (U.S. state): 20th-century constitutions (1945 and 1976)

 Subsequent to the new document's adoption, a number of provisions came under judicial scrutiny and were subsequently struck down.
 School segregation, mandated by Article VIII, was held to violate the U.S. Constitution by the Supreme Court in the 1954 case Brown v.
 Board of Education.
 Georgians resisted the decision, but a number of court decisions eventually forced the state's residents to comply.
 The system of legislative apportionment, along with Georgia's unique system to count votes in primary elections, were struck down in 1963 by the Court in the case of Gray v.
 Sanders due to their basis in counties rather than population.

 These cases led many to consider revisions to the constitution.
 Efforts in the late 1960s were rejected, however, due to the continued malapportionment of the legislature.
 In 1974, George Busbee won the gubernatorial election on a platform of constitutional revision.
 By the time of Busbee's election, the constitution contained 831 amendments and was the nation's longest.
 The 1976 revision, however, produced little change beyond reorganizing the document's provisions.
-These amendments, now incorporated into the constitution, included correcting the legislative malapportionment and the establishment of a Lieutenant Governor position.
+These amendments, now incorporated into the constitution, included correcting the legislative malapportionment and removing the office of Treasurer as a directly-elected constitutional officer.

 Constitution of 1983

 In 1977, a select committee was created to discuss revision of the 1976 constitution.
-Members included the Governor, Lieutenant Governor, the Speaker of the House, the Attorney General, representatives of the General Assembly and the judicial branch.
+Members included the governor, lieutenant governor, the speaker of the House, the attorney general, representatives of the General Assembly and the judicial branch.
 Agreement on a constitution was made in August 1981 and in August and September of that year the document was submitted to the General Assembly in a special session.
 The constitution was approved on 25 September 1981 and went to vote in the general election and was ratified on 2 November 1982.
 The current Constitution streamlined the previous one and did away with authorization for local amendments.